About us

 The iEB was responsible for consulting with industry and developing an OiC that outlined the name of our WDC, industries represented, governance arrangements and other core aspects of their WDC.
 More than 200 people and organisations provided feedback on the draft OiCs.
 This engagement helped ensure our WDC was established in ways that will best meet industry needs.

 Once approved by the Minister of Education, OiCs were sent to the Governor-General for signature.
-On Monday 10 May 2021 Her Excellency the Governor-General, Patsy Reddy, gave Royal Assent, passing in to law, OiCs establishing the six WDCs.
+On Monday 10 May 2021 Her Excellency the Governor-General, Patsy Reddy, gave Royal Assent, passing into law, OiCs establishing the six WDCs.
 The legislation came into effect on 11 June 2021.

 See the Hanga-Aro-Rau Manufacturing, Engineering and Logistics OiC.